 Caring for a person with a spinal cord or brain injury or a neurodegenerative disease can be challenging and overwhelming, especially in the early stages of diagnosis and rehabilitation.
 Ann Boriskie, founder and director of the Brain Injury Peer …

 1) Even if you only have one or two drinks, when attending holiday events and parties, designate a driver or call a car service such as Uber or Lyft.
 2) If you must get up on a step stool to hang decorations, make sure it is sturdy and has a …

 The last few months of the year – and also the first few of the next one – give us the opportunity to both reflect in gratitude of the year passed and also to anticipate the promises of the year ahead.
-At Shepherd Center, we are …
+At Shepherd Center, we are grateful for so …

 WSBTV: Emily Bowman becoming powerful advocate against drunk drivingopens in new window

 Former Shepherd Center patient Emily Bowman speaks out against drunk driving as she continues rehabilitation after sustaining a brain injury.

 AccessWDUN: Dahlonega woman raising $25k for spinal cord injury research on Appalachian Trailopens in new window